RichardCubed/flutter_demo_3d/README.md

 A Wavefront .OBJ parser<br/>
 Custom painting on a canvas<br/>
 Loading bundled assets at runtime<br/>
-An exampe of using drag gestures<br/>
+An example of using drag gestures<br/>
 An example of how to perform basic 3D matrix operations</br>

 ## License